27 Red Hair Color Ideas for Every Bold Mood

 Tangerine is loud and proud—borderline neon, and unapologetically pop-art.
 If you like being the first to try a trend and aren’t afraid of a little (or a lot of) attention, neon tangerine delivers.
 Under UV light, this color literally glows.

-Black and Red Balayage
+Black and Red Vivid Contrast Balayage

 Black and red balayage is the goth/rockstar dream come true.
 The deep black roots melt into glowing red lengths—intense, dramatic, and just rebellious enough.
 It’s bold but totally wearable, and the two-tone grow-out is surprisingly easy to handle.